romartin/CloneSandbox/README.md

 # Cloned Sandbox
-Cloned Sandbox repo to test the GitHub features.
+Cloned Sandbox repo to test the GitHub features().